Trade directory · Caldwell metro · Idaho

 Permit Requirements

-City of Caldwell requires permits for irrigation systems connecting to city water, tree removal in right-of-way areas, and landscaping projects requiring electrical work.
-Building permits needed for permanent structures like retaining walls over 4 feet or hardscaping with electrical components.
+Caldwell requires permits for irrigation connections to city water, electrical work for lighting systems, and structures over 200 square feet.
+Building permits needed for retaining walls over 4 feet or any structural work.

 §3